 Senior-Level Exam: Students will take the senior-level exam during their last full semester of nursing major coursework and must score at a predetermined level.
-Students not achieving at the predetermined score will be required to complete a remediation program and retest as part of the major clinical course requirement.
+Students not achieving at the predetermined score will be required to complete a remediation program and retest.
+Revised Dec.
+11, 2019